 - Counseling—Individual, group, family and crisis counseling

-- Provide assistance—To PAL Centers, athletic, skill-building and counseling groups, School Resource Officers, the Juvenile Offenders In Need of Supervision (JOINS) Program, Community Outreach Units and police patrol officers in their efforts to assist families and communities in solving problems
+- Provide assistance—To PAL Centers, athletic, skill-building and counseling groups, School Resource Officers, the JOINS program, Community Outreach Units and police patrol officers in their efforts to assist families and communities in solving problems

 - Work with school officials in targeting and attempting to resolve status offenses such as truancy